Bengaluru FC announce partnership with Scottish giants Rangers FC | Goal.com

 Bengaluru FC announce partnership with Scottish giants Rangers FC

-Indian Super League (ISL) champions Bengaluru FC announced a partnership with Scottish giants Rangers Football Club.
+Indian Super League (ISL) champions Bengaluru FC have announced a partnership with Scottish giants Rangers Football Club.

 The two clubs signed a two-year deal with an option to extend on mutual agreement.
 This collaboration will present a number of football and commercial opportunities for both clubs.

-Rangers are looking to explore the Indian footballing market and grow its international audience.
-A scouting link-up will also be set, that will allow the Scottish giants to identify India’s best talent with a motive of opening up opportunities.
+Rangers are looking to explore the Indian football market and grow their international audience.
+A scouting link-up will also be established which will allow the Scottish giants to identify India’s best talents.

 Rangers Managing Director Stewart Robertson is excited ahead of the new partnership.
 He said: “We’re excited and proud to announce our partnership with reigning Indian Super League champions Bengaluru FC, especially at this time when football in India, a country of 1.3 billion people, is entering a period of unprecedented growth.